mendix/docs/content/appstore/app-services/receipt-processing.md

         ![Document model training app login page](attachments/receipt-processing/document-model-training-app.png)

-    5. Log in to the application using your Mendix account.
+    5. Log into the [Document Model Training](https://datacapture-appservices.mendixcloud.com/login.html) application using your Mendix account.
     6. Click **Environment** to show the **Existing Models** list.
     7. Select your trained model.
-Make sure that the **Status** of the model is **COMPLETED**.
+Make sure that the **Status** of the model is **Published**.
-    8. Click **JSON Mapping File**.
-The **Generate JSON Mapping File** dialog box opens.
+    8. Click **Download JSON Structure**.
+The **Generate JSON Structure** dialog box opens.
     9. Drag a sample receipt into the box where it says **Drag & Drop Image Here**.
 The sample receipt should represent the receipts where data will be extracted.
 You can also click the box and select the file.

         ![Sample Extraction dialog box](attachments/receipt-processing/sample-extraction-dialog-box.png)

-   10. Click **Download** to get the JSON file.
+   10. Click **Download** to get the JSON structure.
-2. To add the JSON file to your app, perform the following steps:
+2. To add the JSON structure to your app, perform the following steps:
-    1. In the **App Explorer** or **Project Explorer**, right-click the module or the folder where you want to add the JSON file.
+    1. In the **App Explorer** or **Project Explorer**, right-click the module or the folder where you want to add the JSON structure.
     2. From the pop-up menu, select **Add other** > [JSON structure](/refguide/json-structures).

         ![json-structure](attachments/receipt-processing/json-structure.png)

    3. In the **Add JSON Structure** dialog box, enter a **Name** for the JSON Structure and click **OK**.
 The **JSON Structure** dialog box opens.
-   4. In the **JSON Snippet** box, add the content of the JSON mapping file that you generated.
+   4. In the **JSON Snippet** box, add the content of the JSON structure that you have generated.
 The system converts the JSON snippet into a schema structure automatically.
 You will need this schema structure to create the import mapping.
    5. Click **OK** to save the changes and close the dialog box.
 3. To create the import mapping, perform the following steps:
     1. In the **App Explorer** or **Project Explorer**, right-click the module or the folder where you want to add the import mapping.